Baby Starter Kit: What Do You Need?

 Initial care supplies

-• Cotton pads and wet wipes (Many parents use water with a little oil or breast milk to care for the diaper area.)
+• Cotton pads and wet wipes (Many parents use water with a little oil or breast milk to care for the bottom.)

 • 2 Washcloths